20centcroak/github-cheatsheet/cheatsheet.md

 ### Conflicts
-When the same hunks of the same files have been modified in the 2 branches we want to merge, git
+When the same hunks of the same files have been modified in the 2 branches we want to merge, git identifies a conflict that should be solved by the user before merging the branches.

 #### Merge abort